antonsjava/charmap/README.md

   CharMapper anMapper = ...
   String newValue = anMapper.map(value);
 ```
 The method creates new string from input one.
-During copying chars each char is chech
+During copying chars each char is check
-if myst be removed (isToBeRemoved() method) and if not it is mapped to another one (map()).
+if must be removed (isToBeRemoved() method) and if not it is mapped to another one (map()).

 Subclasses implements isToBeRemoved(char) and map(char) methods to change behaviour of
 string mapping.

 ## SequenceCharMapper

-SequenceCharMapper implements char by char mapping using two strings of same length.
+SequenceCharMapper implements char by char mapping by using two strings of same length.
 Chars are mapped by same position in strings.
 Also set of chars to be removed is defined
 by string.
 ```java